kubernetes-sigs/kueue/site/content/en/docs/tasks/run/kubeflow/tfjobs.md

 You can [modify kueue configurations from installed releases](/docs/installation#install-a-custom-configured-released-version) to include TFJobs as an allowed workload.

+{{% alert title="Note" color="note" %}}
+In order to use Training Operator you need to restart Kueue after the installation.
+You can do it by running: `kubectl delete pods -lcontrol-plane=controller-manager -nkueue-system`.
+{{% /alert %}}

 ## TFJob definition

 ### a.
 Queue selection